-LESSON Teaching and learning ideas and activities OBJECTIVES What are the similarities and differences between different ideas about God?
+LESSON OBJECTIVES Teaching and learning ideas and activities LEARNING OUTCOMES What are the sir nilar rities and differe nces between diff erent ideas about God?
 Pupils will learn: Hindus, Muslims, Christians, Atheists - who says what about God?
-This lesson uses some lists of characteristics about God for pupils to clarify, compare and Describe the beliefs consider.
-There are four lists, for Atheists, Muslims, Christians and Hindus, If you have only of different studied two religions here, then just use three lists.
-The pupils are asked to identify who says religions and of what about God.
-Of course there are some examples which could apply equally to Christians or atheists Muslims or Hindus.
+These activities will help pupils to Describe the beliefs of different religions and of atheists Find out more • This lesson uses some lists of characteristics about God for pupils to clarify, compare and consider.
+There are four lists, for Atheists, Muslims, Christians and Hindus.
+If you have only studied two religions here, then just use three lists.
+The pupils are asked to identify who says what about God.
+Of course there are some examples which could apply equally to Christians or Muslims or Hindus.
 You could simplify the activity by using less terms.
-Copy these onto large Find out more cards, in sets, for groups of four. about what is Hindus say Muslims say Atheists say Christians say characteristic of God is...
-God is...
-God is...
-God is... what each religion Out of date Best seen in Jesus Seen in many forms Known by 99 names says about God Impossible to The Giver of the Holy Father, Son and Holy Consider questions Not real understand Spirit Our'an such as 'What is The One who sends God like?' and The Mysterious Three in One Imaginary Ultimate Reality Prophets 'Why is it hard to talk about God?'
-Male and female in Merciful and Not important Full of love gods and goddesses Generous Look for similarities Like light shining Sometimes The Maker of the and differences Powerful dangerous Earth through a prism between different Eager for us to Not much use to The one who Inside every living views of God follow His Path humanity answers prayers thing Of course, there would be theological agreements and disagreements about which of these ideas Think of reasons carry across between different religions - for example some Christians might say as many as 18 / why some people 24 are true, others would believe in only 9 or 10.
-The point here is not to finally unravel the disagree about God mystery of God, but to clarify understanding in age appropriate ways. rather strongly.
+Copy these onto large cards, in sets, for groups of four. or • Identify beliefs about God that about what is Atheists say Christians say Hindus say Muslims say characteristic of God is God is God is God is Expected: what each religion says about God Consider questions such as 'What is God like?' and 'Why is it hard to talk about God?'
+Look for similarities and differences between different views of God Out of date Best seen in Jesus Seen in many forms Known by 99 names • Describe some of the ways in which Christians Hindus Not real Father, Son and Holy Spirit Impossible to understand The Giver of the Holy Qur'an and/or Muslims describe God (A1).
+Imaginary Three in One The Mysterious Ultimate Reality The One who sends Prophets Ask questions and suggest some of their own responses Not important Full of love Male and female in gods and goddesses Merciful and Generous to ideas about God (C1).Identify how and say why it Sometimes dangerous The Maker of the Earth Like light shining through a prism Powerful makes a difference in people' lives to believe in God (B1).
+Not much use to humanity The one who answers prayers Inside every living thing Eager for us to follow His Path Exceeding: Think of reasons why some people disagree about God Of course, there would be theological agreements and disagreements about which of these ideas carry across between different religions - for example some Christians might say as many as 18 / rather strongly. different religions (B3).
+Give simple reasons for their own ideas and opinions.
 Give each group of 4 pupils a shuffled set of the cards.
-Can they organise the 28 cards into 4 Give simple sets of 7?
+Can they organise the 28 cards into 4 sets of 7?
 Why is it hard?
-Are the different religions talking about the same God, or different reasons for their Gods?
+Are the different religions talking about the same God, or different Gods?
 What do pupils think?
-Which of the cards, if they could choose just 4, would they own ideas and agree with most?
-Ask pupils to write: three things Muslims/ Christians/ Hindus / Atheists opinions. think about God, and what I think of these ideas.
+Which of the cards, if they could choose just 4, would they agree with most?
+Ask pupils to write: three things Muslims/ Christians/ Hindus / Atheists think about God, and what I think of these ideas.
+Discuss and present their own ideas about why there are many ideas about God and express their own understanding of God through Notes: Expect this to be slow, and to require discussion: it is all about depth and not about 'the right answer.'
+(C1).